fpc/FPCSource/packages/fcl-xml/tests/README_DOM.txt

 by using -f commandline switch, but in this case the resulting Pascal unit will likely fail to compile.

-4) Now, pick up your preferred fpcunit test runner, include the generated units into its uses clause, and compile.
+4) Now, pick up your preferred fpcunit test runner, add the generated units to its uses clause, and compile.
+You may as well add the suppied 'extras.pp' and 'extras2.pp' units.
 During compilation, path to 'domunit.pp' should be added to the unit search paths.

 5) During runtime, tests must be able to read test files which are located within CVS source tree ('files' subdirectory of each module directory).
 For this purpose,